 - The intergrated chest strap means the Kahu baby can be worn on the front with ruck sack straps or crossed straps, while the Connecta and Intergra can only be worn crossed as its much harder to attach the accessory strap around ruck straps behind your back.

 - The intergrated synching strap is a bit conceptually easier and doesn’t move as your putting the carrier on.

 - When the synching strap is tightened to the max, this pulls badly on the waist band of the carrier such that it no longer lies flat and this can be a bit diggy on the parent’s waist.
 This doesn’t happen with the accessory straps of the Connecta and Intergra.

 - You can’t alter the height of the synching strap because its sewn in.
 On the Connecta/Integra I’d place this strap at a different height on a very young baby verses an 8-12 week old.
 Obviously this isn’t possible on the Kahu baby and this is one reason I prefer the Kahu once babies are already 8ish weeks old rather than a brand new newborn.

 All in all the Kahu Baby is a lightweight, sleek, cleverly designed carrier that packs alot design into a small space.
 I love how easily this folds up, it’s great to slip in the change bag, under the buggy or in the car.
 It’s versatile, comfy and very easy to use … all winners to my mind.
-Cost is £95 and these can be purchased from Sheen Slings at sling library meets, consults and workshops (or please get in touch for a doorstep collection or even postage).
+Cost is £95 and these can be purchased from the Sheen Slings webshop here, or by arrangement at sling library meets, consults, workshops or doorstep collection.